VisitBritain/Peter Kindersley

 Unlike England’s clean air zones, non-compliant vehicles cannot enter Scottish low emission zones at any time.
 There is no daily charge, just a £60 daily penalty.

 The Scottish LEZ minimum standard for cars and vans is Euro 6 (for diesel vehicles) and Euro 4 (for petrol vehicles).
 The LEZ in Glasgow has been enforced from June 2023.
-Further zones in Dundee, Edinburgh and Aberdeen will be enforced from late May/early June 2024.
+Dundee’s LEZ has been enforced since May 2024, and the LEZ in Edinburgh and Aberdeen since June 2024.

 Find out more about Scotland’s low emission zones.